Alafair Burke

 Alafair S. Burke (born October 1969) is an American crime novelist, professor of law, and legal commentator.
-She is a New York Times bestselling author of 18 crime novels, including The Ex, The Wife, and The Better Sister, and two series—one featuring NYPD Detective Ellie Hatcher, and the other, Portland, Oregon, prosecutor Samantha Kincaid.
+She is a New York Times bestselling author of fifteen crime novels, including The Ex, The Wife, The Better Sister, and The Note, and two series—one featuring NYPD Detective Ellie Hatcher; and the other featuring Portland, Oregon prosecutor Samantha Kincaid.
+She also co-authored eight novels with Mary Higgins Clark.
 Her books have been translated into more than a dozen languages.

 Background

 Burke was born in Fort Lauderdale, Florida, and raised primarily in Wichita, Kansas, where her mother, Pearl Pai Chu, was a school librarian and her father, fellow crime novelist James Lee Burke, was a professor of English.
 She traces her fascination with crime to the hunt for the serial killer known as BTK, who was active in Wichita during the 1970s.

 Burke received her Bachelor of Arts in psychology from Reed College, in Portland, Oregon, completing the senior thesis "Emotion's effects on memory: spatial narrowing of attention."
 She went on to Stanford Law School in California, graduating as a member of Order of the Coif.
 After law school, she served as a judicial clerk to Betty Binns Fletcher of the United States Court of Appeals for the Ninth Circuit, and then as a Multnomah County Deputy District Attorney in Portland, where she prosecuted domestic violence offenses and served as an in-precinct advisor to the police department.

 She currently lives in New York City and is a professor of law at Hofstra University School of Law.
-She has served on the board of directors of the Mystery Writers of America, as president of its New York chapter and was the first woman of color to serve as the organization's president.
+She has served on the board of directors of the Mystery Writers of America, and as president of its New York chapter; she was the first woman of color to serve as the organization's president.
 In 2017, she was elected as a member of the American Law Institute.
 She is also a member of the board of directors of the Authors Guild Foundation.

 In 2014, publisher Simon & Schuster announced that Mary Higgins Clark and Burke were collaborating on the Under Suspicion series, featuring an intrepid television journalist who reinvestigates cold cases.

 In 2017, Burke was nominated for an Edgar Award for Best Novel for her book, The Ex.

+On May 29, 2025, Amazon Prime Studio premiered a televised adaptation of Burke's novel, The Better Sister, created by Olivia Milch and starring Jessica Biel and Elizabeth Banks.